xd2287/transformers/docs/source/en/model_doc/marian.md

 - Code to bulk convert models can be found in `convert_marian_to_pytorch.py`.
 - This model was contributed by [sshleifer](https://huggingface.co/sshleifer).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [marian](https://huggingface.co/models?other=marian)

 ## Naming

 - All model names use the following format: `Helsinki-NLP/opus-mt-{src}-{tgt}`